JacobStephens2/JacobStephens2/README.md

 - 🌱 I’m currently learning how to use websocket connections to enable clients to live see inputs from one another
 - 📫 How to reach me: https://jacobstephens.net
 - 😄 Pronouns: He/Him/They/Them
-- ⚡ Fun fact: My top five most played game of the past 365 days as of May 20, 2022 (in order, most played listed first): Age of Empires IV, Splitgate, Boomerang Fu, Regicide, Hanabi
+- ⚡ Fun fact: My top five most used artifacts of the past 365 days as of Sep 27, 2023 (in order, most used listed first):
+  - Age of Empires IV (103), Poker (46), Minecraft (38), Stardew Valley (36), Lindy Hop (24)

 My GitHub resume: https://resume.github.io/?JacobStephens2